Trusted WordPress tutorials, when you need them most.

 Another way to add a link as a content card is by adding the Embed block in the block editor.

-To do this, you’ll want to open the page or post’s block editor.
-Then, simply click the ‘+’ button and choose the Embed block.
+To do this, you’ll want to open your page or post’s block editor.
+Then, simply click the ‘+’ add block button and search for ‘Embed’ to locate the block.

 Embed block